-- Six days spent cruising, kayaking, and hiking in wildlife rich Glacier Bay National Park
+- Ten days spent cruising, kayaking, and hiking in wildlife rich coastal Alaska.

-- Get up close with glaciers and icebergs, and enjoy breathtaking forest landscapes throughout the trip
+- Experience incredible wildlife moments and enjoy breathtaking forest landscapes throughout the trip.

 This is not your average Alaska cruise!
-Traveling aboard the 12-passenger Snow Goose, we will explore the Inside Passage of Southeast Alaska including Glacier Bay and Chatham Strait with a goal to maximize wildlife sightings and examine our natural surroundings in depth.
+Traveling aboard the 12-passenger Snow Goose, we will explore the Inside Passage of Southeast Alaska including Frederick Sound and Chatham Strait with a goal to maximize wildlife sightings and examine our natural surroundings in depth.

 Over our 10-day/9-night cruise we will have opportunities for wondrous encounters with humpback whales, bears, moose, mountain goats, sea otters, seals, sea lions, eagles and horned puffins to name just a few.
 Armed with onboard water sampling capabilities, hydrophones, microscopes, and other tools, we will go beyond basic wildlife observation to truly explore and appreciate the details of this magnificent ecosystem.
 Six double sea kayaks and a large skiff allow us to fully explore the coastline and make excursions on the shore.

 During the summer months, the Inside Passage of Alaska is home to a large concentration of feeding humpback whales, and we should have many opportunities to observe these gentle giants and their unique behaviors, including breaching and bubble net feeding.
-We may also have the chance to see resident and transient killer whales (orcas) towards the end of the trip, and other marine mammals including Dall's porpoise, Steller sea lions, and more.
+We may also have the chance to see resident and transient killer whales (orcas) during the trip, and other marine mammals including Dall's porpoise, Steller sea lions, and more.

 Bald eagles are abundant in this region and will be seen throughout the trip, and we may also see golden eagles and puffins, in addition to many other bird species.
 With luck, we may also encounter brown (grizzly) and black bears along the shore.